-- 1. a rationale for the program, - 2. a description of appropriate professional goals, - 3. a list of General Education courses completed, - 4. a list of General Education courses that need to be completed, - 5. a list of courses totaling at least 48 hours that one has taken or plans to take with a clear statement on how each course will contribute to meeting the stated goals, - 6. a statement on whether an internship or thesis will be completed, and - 7. a means of assessing whether the goals articulated have been met.
+- 1. a rationale for the program, - 2. a description of appropriate professional goals, - 3. a list of General Education courses completed, - 4. a list of General Education courses that need to be completed, - 5. a list of courses totaling at least 48 hours that one has taken or plans to take with a clear statement on how each course will contribute to meeting the stated goals, - 6. a statement on whether an internship or thesis will be completed, and - 7. if a thesis is not submitted, a means of assessing whether the goals articulated have been met, which will typically include submission of an additional report from the student.